Who to Call

 Located on the third floor of town hall, 301 S. Brooks St. Engineering maintains responsibility in all phases of engineering for the town, including construction inspection, traffic engineering and traffic signals, signs and marking.

-A comprehensive listing of community events is provided on the Community Calendar.
-Non-profit and community organizations can submit events to be included on the calendar at no cost.
+A comprehensive listing of community events is provided on the Meetings & Events Calendar.

 Facility Rentals: 919-435-9560